Teaching English Abroad Requirements: What Do You Really Need?

 Laos

-If you’re looking for a different kind of teaching experience and want to see what it’s like to live in an Asian country surrounded by mountains and waterfalls, then Laos is an option to consider.
-Like its neighbor, Cambodia, a degree is not required to teach in Laos, and the country offers a tranquil setting with tons of outdoor activities for nature lovers.
+If you’re looking for a unique experience and want to live in an Asian country surrounded by mountains and waterfalls, then Laos is an option to consider.
+Like its neighbor, Cambodia, a degree is not usually required to teach in Laos.
+The country offers a tranquil setting with tons of outdoor activities for nature lovers.

-Many teachers choose to become digital nomads in order to take their teaching adventure overseas!
-Teaching English online as a digital nomad simply means that you offer classes virtually as you move around and travel from place to place.
+Many teachers choose to become digital nomads to take their teaching adventures overseas!
+Teaching English online as a digital nomad simply means you offer classes virtually as you move around and travel from place to place.
 It’s a great way to explore countries around the world while ensuring that you have stable work.

 To address the question of who is eligible for TEFL, the answer is anyone who gets the necessary training!
 It may seem like there are more teaching jobs available for teachers who are native English speakers, and that’s probably true.
 However, the English teaching job market is changing, and there are more and more opportunities for non-native English speakers to teach English every day.